mneubrand/road-beers/_posts/2016-09-01-the-john-muir-trail-part1.markdown

 Markus pissed off some chipmunks when he used the bathroom this morning.
 They ran circles around him and yelled--he probably wrecked their living room.
 From the Lake Edison Junction the mind numbing 2000 ft climb over Bear Ridge began via seemingly endless switchbacks.
 We almost made it to the top by noon and had lunch.
 Ironically the last 2.3 miles from Bear Ridge to Bear Creek felt the worst despite being downhill.
-We finally reached our camp spot around 2:30pm and spent the rest of the afternoon doing laundry and soaking in ice cold Bear Creek.
+We finally reached our campsite around 2:30pm and spent the rest of the afternoon doing laundry and soaking in ice cold Bear Creek.

 {% gallery day8 %}
 jmt_day8/1.jpg:: Soaking in Bear Creek